-Map Output Format Option Description Grid Based Output For Grid based formats out raster based data.
-The triangulation to interpor handling output from v ormats put the results over a regular grid in similar manner and formats to DEMs and other output grid is not necessarily the same as the 2D grid and will also use any 1D WLL late output.
-Grid based formats are highly suited for use in GIS, and especially for rery large models (eg. GPU Models).
-The resolution of the output grid is controlled by ASC (Section 9.6.4.1 ) ESRI ASCII (.asc) grid format, an industry standard format often used for transferring 3D surfaces between GIS software.
+Map Output Format Option Description Grid Based Output F raster-based data.
+The triangulation to interpo tput the results over a regular grid in similar manner and formats to DEMs and other e output grid is not necessarily the same as the 2D grid and will also use any 1D WLL plate output.
+Grid based formats are highly suited for use in GIS, and especially for very large models (e.g. GPU Models).
+The resolution of the output grid is controlled by vize command.
+ASC (Section 9.6.4.1) ESRI ASCII (.asc) grid format, an industry standard format often used for transferring 3D surfaces between GIS software.
 The output grids are placed in a subfolder called "grids".
-The resolution of the grid output can be set using the command Grid Output Cell Size.
+The resolution of the grid output can be set using the command Grid Output Cell Size .
 By default, the grid output resolution is half the smallest 2D cell size.
 Grids are written every map output interval and for the maximums/minimums at the end if maximums and/or minimums are being tracked.
-To only output the maximum/minimum grids at the end of the simulation use Maximums and Minimums Only For Grids.
+To only output the maximum/minimum grids at the end of the simulation use Maximums and Minimums Only For Grids .
 If SHP Projection was specified a .prj file is written, which will be used by GIS software that recognise this format to assign the GIS projection to the 3D surface.
-Advantages of this format are that it is very simple and can be viewed in a text editor Limitations are that for large grids the file maybe slow write, slow to open and work with, file sizes are large and a separate file needs to be written for every Map Output FLT (Section 9.6.4.1 ) ESRI binary (float) version of the ASC format described above.
+Advantages of this format are that it is very simple and can be viewed in a text editor.
+Limitations are that for large grids the file maybe slow write, slow to open and work with, file sizes are large and a separate file needs to be written for every Map Output Data Type specified and for every output time (that can be a lot of files!).
+FLT (Section 9.6.4.1) ESRI binary (float) version of the ASC format described above.
 The file header containing the dimensions of the grid is output to a .hdr (text) file and contains the same header as for an .asc file.
 The remainder of the output, the 3D surface values, is written to a .flt file as a binary dump rather than as a text file.
 The output grids are placed in a sub-folder called "grids".
 The resolution of the GRID outputs can be set using the command Grid Output Cell Size .
 By default, the resolution is half the smallest 2D cell size.
 Grids are written every map output interval and for the maximums/minimums at the end if maximums and/or minimums are being tracked.
 To only output the maximum/minimum grids at the end of the simulation use Maximums and Minimums Only For Grids .
 If SHP Projection was specified a .prj file is written, which will be used by GIS software that recognise this format to assign the GIS projection to the 3D surface.
-Advantages of this format are that it is very simple, and is extremely fast to write and open.
+Advantages of this format are that it is very simple and is extremely fast to write and open.
 Main limitations are that file sizes are large, and a separate file needs to be written for every Map Output Data Type specified and for every output time (that can be a lot of files!).